TheOdinProject/curriculum/CONTRIBUTING.md

 	**Create a pull request**
 	* Go to your fork on Github after you have pushed up your branch.
 A new button should be visible near the top of the page.
 It will allow you to create a pull request to the original Odin Project repo.

+	* Summarize the change in the pull request title, so that anyone can skim through our open pull requests to prevent making a duplicate PR.
+As a general guideline, the title should summarize the change and where it happened, for example: "Fixes punctuation in Clean Code lesson", "Updates specificity link in CSS lesson", and "Adds code example to Ruby Variable lesson".

-	* If the PR is related to an existing issue, link it in the body of your pull request, such as "resolves #1234".
+	* Fill out the pull request template in its entirety.
+Please describe the change in detail and explain why the change is neccessary.
+If the PR is related to an existing issue, you should link the issue number in the PR, for example: "resolves #1234".

 ## Need Help with Anything Here?
 Please let us know if you require any help doing any of the steps in this guide in our [Discord's contribution-suggestions channel](https://discordapp.com/channels/505093832157691914/540903304046182425).